ruthprudence/ranking-game/README.md

 Welcome to the Ranking Game, a web-based application designed to facilitate decision-making and prioritization in a fun and interactive way.

-The goal is to combine the robustness of modern web technologies with a user-centered design philosophy, and a humble demo is hosted [on my website] (https://ruthprudence.com/rg/)
+The goal is to combine the robustness of modern web technologies with a user-centered design philosophy, and a humble demo is hosted on my website [ruthprudence.com/rg](https://ruthprudence.com/rg/)

 ## Project Overview